Rush–Henrietta Senior High School

 Rush–Henrietta Senior High School - James E. Sperry Building, located in Henrietta, New York, also referred to as Rush–Henrietta Senior High School, R-H and Sperry High School, is the only high school in the Rush-Henrietta Central School District.
-As of the 2021–22 school year, the principal is Dr. Timothy Shafer.
+As of the 2023-24 school year, the principal is Arkee Allen.

 Beginning with the class of 2004, students in the ninth grade in the Rush-Henrietta district began attending the Ninth Grade Academy (the Carlton Webster building).
 This move was made in response to an overcrowding of students at the Senior High building.
 The building is a short distance (0.5 mile) from the high school.
 However, as of the 2017–18 school year, the Webster Building is now in use as an alternative high school, and ninth-graders attend one of the two junior high schools.

 Rush-Henrietta has a strong athletic program with dozens of varsity teams.
 The school is known to be arch rivals with the Red Raiders of the nearby Fairport Central School District, located in Fairport, New York.

 Sports facilities

 The Senior High School has a wide array of sports facilities.
-This includes a football stadium with two sets of bleacher stands and an 8-lane track surrounding the field.
-The grounds also contain six fully caged and standard regulation tennis courts, three baseball diamonds, and three soccer/lacrosse fields.
+The campus includes a turf stadium primarily used for football and lacrosse, as well as a regulation 8-lane track utilized for track and field events.
+Additional facilities include multiple baseball and softball diamonds and well-kept natural grass fields designated for soccer and general athletic practice.

 Inside, an indoor pool features a diving well as standard lap lanes.
 The school allows time for open swim where any resident of the Rush-Henrietta community may use the pool.
 A relatively recent renovation added two additional full size basketball courts to the existing one, as well as various space for other sports such as ping pong, volleyball and other net sports.